PatelAbhay550/eduware/src/content/blog/list-of-folk-dances.md

 ---
 title: "[Free PDF] State-Wise List of Folk Dances of India"
-description: "Get a list of folk dances of each state of India that are beinificial for SSC, Banking, Railway and other competitive exams.
+description: "Get Complete list of folk dances of each state of India that are beinificial for SSC, Banking, Railway and other competitive exams.
 Download the PDF for free."
 pubDate: "July 08, 2025"
 heroImage: "../../assets/folk-dance-of-india.webp"
 category: "SSC Exams"